noborus/noborus.github.io/content/ov/psql.en.md

 author: "Noboru Saito"
 title: "psql"
 date: 2024-11-11T08:00:00+09:00
-description: PostgreSQL client tool psql with ov
+description: "A guide on configuring and using the PostgreSQL client tool psql with the ov pager for enhanced command-line output."
 tags: ["ov", "psql"]
 categories: ["ov"]
 weight: 1